Chiara Tamburlini: Professional career

 Tamburlini turned professional in August 2023 and joined the LET Access Series.
 She made her professional debut at the PGA Championship Gothenburg at Kungsbacka Golf Club in Sweden.
 After a 2-under-par 70 in the first round, she scored a 30 on the first nine in the second round, considered the more difficult half of the course.
 She won the 54-hole tournament by five strokes.

 Three weeks later, she won the Rose Ladies Open in England ahead of her compatriot Elena Moosmann in her third start.
 She finished third in the season rankings to graduate to the Ladies European Tour for 2024.

 In her LET rookie season, she won three tournaments and captured the Rookie of the Year award as well as the Order of Merit.
+In 2025, she was runner-up at the Aramco Korea Championship, VP Bank Swiss Ladies Open and Aramco China Championship, and finished 5th in the Order of Merit.

+She secured her card for the 2026 LPGA Tour at Q-Series.